tytydraco/yessleep/out/In_a_parallel_reality_I_stumbled_into_I_have_a_sister_Now_shes_forcing_herself_into_my_own_reality.md

 I rested my head on the floor and let the ringing go on.
 And before the pain got too much to bear, I was knocked out.

-The last thing I saw was my “sister” ran in the room.
+The last thing I saw was my “sister” running into the room.

 “Selina!”